-Inflation-linked returns on a portfolio basis at 30 June 2023 (31 December 2022: 0.7%)
+Inflation-linked returns on a portfolio basis at 30 June 20233 (31 December 2022: 0.7%)

 - Acknowledging the recent higher levels of inflation, the Company has decided to increase its 2023 dividend target to 8.13 pence per share, representing a 5% increase compared to the 2022 dividend.
-Beyond 2023, the Board will keep the Company's dividend policy unde review, nevertheless, it is currently forecasting to continue its long-term projected dividend growth rate of c.2.5%, such that the 2024 dividend target is 8.33 pence per share.
-The dividend in respect of the six months to 30 June 2023 of 4.06 pence per share is expected be paid on 17 November 2023.
+Beyond 2023, the Board will keep the Company's dividend policy under review, nevertheless, it is currently forecasting to continue its long-term dividend growth rate of c.2.5%, such that the 2024 dividend target is now 8.33 pence per share.
+The dividend in respect of the six months to 30 June 2023 of 4.06 pence per share is expected to be paid on 17 November 2023.

 Calculated by reference to the November 2006 IPO issue price of 100p and reflecting NAV appreciation plus dividends paid.
+Whilst the Company's long-term target is currently 7.0% it acknowledges that the macroeconomic environment has changed significantly in the last 12 months and therefore intends to reassess this target once the macroeconomic environment stabilises.
+In the meantime, the level of returns offered by new investment opportunities will be assessed against the prevailing macroeconomic conditions and alternative capital allocation options.

+Calculated by running a 'plus 1.0%' inflation sensitivity for each investment and solving each investment's discount rate to return the original valuation.
+The inflation-linked return is the increase in the portfolio weighted average discount rate.
+Please refer to page 23 for further detail.

+Measured by comparing forecast portfolio distributions against actual portfolio easured by comparing forecast portfolio distributions against actual portfolio stributions received in local currency.
+In the current period, actual portfolio distributions coeeded forecast.

+- rther detail.

-Whilst the Company's long-term target is currently 7.0%, acknowledges that the macroeconomic environment has changed significantly in the last months and therefore intends to reassess this target once the macroeconomic environment stabilises.
-In the meantime, the level of returns offered by new investment opportunities will assessed against the prevailing macroeconomic conditions and alternative capital allocatic options. - ptions. alculated by running a 'plus 1.0%' inflation sensitivity for each investment and solving each vestment's discount rate to return the original valuation.
-The inflation-linked return is the crease in the portfolio weighted average discount rate.
-Please refer to page 24 for further - leasured by comparing forecast portfolio distributions against actual portfolio distribut actived, in local currency.
-In the current period, actual portfolio distributions exceeded - forecast.
-The Company's Investment Adviser was awarded a 5-star rating in the UN-backed PRI 2021 assessment.
-The PRI grading was updated to a numerical system in 2022, with 5-stars being the highest awardable rating, this being the most recent available assessment.
-In addition to achieving a 5-star PRI rating, the Company's Investment Adviser was awarded 'Best Corporate Sustainability Strategy 2021'.
-Please refer to page 41 of the Company's 2022 Annual Report for additional ESG KPIs that are linked to the Company's approach to asset management.
-Cash dividend payments to investors are paid from net operating cash flow before capital activity.
+e Company's Investment Adviser was awarded a 5-star rating in the UN-backed PRI 221 assessment.
+The PRI grading was updated to a numerical system in 2022, with stars being the highest awardable rating, this being the most recent available seessment.
+In addition to achieving a 5-star PRI rating, the Company's Investment dviser was awarded 'Best Corporate Sustainability Strategy 2021'. lease refer to page 41 of the Company's 2022 Annual Report for additional ESG KPIs at are linked to the Company's approach to asset management.

+ash dividend payments to investors are paid from net operating cash flow before capital titvity.

+- ctivity. or further information, please see the Efficient Financial Management section on pages 1 to 22.
+The increase is primarily due to the timing effect of the reduction in NAV during 1e period.